 Here the aim is to keep the improvement you have had with the treatment and prevent any recurrences of your problems.
 It is so easy with today’s lifestyle with poor posture, hectic schedules and life’s stresses and strains to leave you open to further injury.
 We recommend maintenance care to combat this, “like a regular dentist check up this should happen when you are not in pain and any problems that may be brewing are found can be corrected before they become painful and you end up back where you started.”

 A typical chiropractic visit will require much less time than the initial appointments.

 With the groundwork laid we can assess the condition of your spine, nervous system and muscles, complete a treatment and get you on your way.
 We understand that your time is valuable and we do everything possible to minimise the impact on your busy life.

 Treatment session length varies and if required a longer time will be taken in certain circumstances, a standard treatment session lasts for about 10-15 minutes to increase the efficiency of your day and is done in your clothes so you feel most comfortable.

 Techniques used will be similar to those in the first session including manipulation, mobilisation, soft tissue work, and as you improve exercises and stretches will be given to rehabilitate the spine.

 “Like a regular workout at the gym, each visit builds on the ones before.”

-Dr Nina believes that treatment is very much a partnership between you and him (the chiropractor), therefore if you have any queries about a particular treatment technique please inform Dr Nina who can put you at ease or modify the treatment accordingly.
+Treatment is very much a partnership between you and our chiropractor, therefore if you have any queries about a particular treatment technique please inform our Chiropractor who can put you at ease or modify the treatment accordingly.